utkarshcmu/grafana.org/content/blog/2017-03-13-we-are-now-grafana-labs.md

 ### First the rebrand

-The growth and momentum of Grafana, and the popularity of the Grafana brand, has been unbelievable since we started raintank (indeed, accelerating the growth of Grafana is raintanks #1 mission).
+The growth and momentum of Grafana, and the popularity of the Grafana brand, has been unbelievable since we started raintank (indeed, accelerating the growth of Grafana is raintank's #1 mission).
 As we mentioned at [GrafanaCon](https://grafana.com/grafanacon), we're tired of saying *we are raintank, you know, the company behind Grafana?* So, raintank is now Grafana Labs.